Professional Resume Writing Services Los Angeles (2x Certified)

 What proof do you have that you can offer the employer the results they are seeking?
 Quantify your accomplishments as much as possible in terms of numbers, percentages, and dollar amounts.

 Don’t copy someone else’s LinkedIn profile.
 Be original!
 Look at other profiles for ideas, but don’t copy someone else’s LinkedIn Headline or About section.
-Remember — your online presence must speak to your “onlyness.”
+Remember — your online presence must present your “uniqueness.”
 Also, give your profile some personality!

 People who make a connection with you through your profile are more likely to contact you about a career opportunity.